TJX: Expansion

 In 2002, TJX revenue reached almost $12 billion.
 In 2003, TJX acquired an eighth brand division, Bob's Stores, concentrated in New England.
 In Canada, TJX began to configure some Winners and HomeSense stores side by side as superstores.
 The superstores feature open passageways between them, with dual branding.
 TJX's revenue in 2003 reached over $13 billion.
 TJX began to test the side-by-side superstore model in the United States in 2004, combining some of each of the two Marmaxx brand stores with HomeGoods.
 The company reached 141st position in the 2004 Fortune 500 rankings, with almost $15 billion in revenue.
 That year was also marked by the death of retired Zayre founder Stanley Feldberg.

 In April 2008, TJX launched the HomeSense brand in the UK, with six stores opening throughout May.
 The brand is more upmarket than its Canadian namesake.
 Later that year, in August, TJX sold Bob's Stores to Versa Capital Management and Crystal Capital.

 In December 2010, TJX announced that the A.J.
 Wright stores would be closed, cutting about 4,400 jobs, and that more than half of them would reopen under other company brands.

 In December 2012, TJX acquired Sierra Trading Post, an off-price internet retailer of outdoor gear and apparel.
 Since its acquisition, the retail chain has opened over 70 brick-and-mortar stores in the United States.
 The chain rebranded to Sierra in 2019.

 In July 2015, TJX acquired the Trade Secret and Home Secret off-price retail businesses from Australian company Gazal Corporation Limited.
 The deal was completed in December.
 In October, Ernie Herrman was named CEO of the company, replacing Carol Meyrowitz.
 He took over in January 2016.

 In November 2019, TJX purchased a 25% stake in Russian retailer Familia.

 COVID-19 impact

-On August 19, 2020, TJX Companies continue to deal with the COVID-19 pandemic's effect on its business.
-The company announced that revenues dropped 31% over the months of May, June, and July, primarily due to extensive closures of the shop for around one-third of the period.
-TJX Companies reported a second-quarter loss of $214 million.
+In 2020, TJX Companies announced that revenues dropped 31% over the months of May, June, and July, primarily due to extensive closures due to the COVID-19 pandemic.
+TJX Companies reported a 2020 second-quarter loss of $214 million.